-Yes No Action Is the front assessment attached with the relevant learning outcomes?
-Does the assessment relate to the learning outcomes?
-Are the tasks unambiguous and clearly expressed?
-Please comment as appropriate on grammar, syntax and spelling Is the assessment appropriate to the level of the module?
-Have the appropriate SEEC Level Descriptors been used for the level of study?
-Is the breakdown of marks for each task set accurate and appropriate Do the total marks for the tasks add up to 100?
-Has the assessment been modified since the last assessment period?
-Check that the assignment is not unduly open for plagiarism Are the first and referral submission dates clear and appropriate and included in the module date
+COURSEWORK/ PRACTICAL ASSESSMENT lleg e Reviewer UH Мо derator External Examiner

+Comments Comments Yes No Comments

+Is the front assessment attached with

+the relevant learning outcomes?

+Are the first and refer/defer

+assessment tasks included?

+Does the assessment relate to the

+module Intended Learning Outcomes

+stated in the DMD?

+Are the tasks unambiguous and

+clearly expressed?
+Please comment

+as appropriate on grammar, syntax

+and spelling.

+Is the assessment appropriate to the

+level of the module?
+Have the

+appropriate SEEC Level Descriptors

+been used for the level of study?

+Is the breakdown of marks for each

+task set accurate and appropriate?

+Do the total marks for the tasks add

+up to 100? (if applicable)

+Has the assessment been modified

+since the last assessment period (if

+applicable)?

+Check that the assignment is not

+unduly open for plagiarism

+Are the first and referral submission

+dates clear and appropriate and

+included in the module date.